Chance-Constrained Unit Commitment with N-1 Security and Wind Uncertainty: Computational results

-Next, we present the convergence properties of the algorithm.
-Tables \ref{tab:fav_convergence} -- \ref{tab:unfav_convergence} present the number of iterations of the outer loop of the modified Benders decomposition algorithm (see algorithm \ref{algo:pseudocode}) and the number of lines that violate the line contingency chance constraints in \eqref{eq:powerflow5a} and \eqref{eq:powerflow5b} after solving the inner problems.
-This table provides strong evidence of the effectiveness of our approach, as very few lines violate their limits.
+Next, we present the convergence properties of the algorithm. \kaarthik{Tables \ref{tab:fav_convergence} -- \ref{tab:unfav_convergence} present the number of iterations, given by \#I, of the outer loop of the modified Benders decomposition algorithm (see algorithm \ref{algo:pseudocode}) and, \#CC-V, the number of lines for which the post-contingency line flow constraints were added back to the inner problem (in line \ref{step:cc} of Algorithm \ref{algo:pseudocode}) during the course of executing the algorithm.} This table provides strong evidence of the effectiveness of our approach, as very few lines violate their limits.
 We remark that the line flow chance constraints for a single line can become infeasible in different time periods; in this case the violation on that line, as presented in the table \ref{tab:fav_convergence} -- \ref{tab:unfav_convergence}, is still counted only once.
 The tables indicate that the modified Benders decomposition is a very effective way of handling chance constraints on the line flow limits during line contingencies, via the outer loop of the algorithm, and converges in a few iterations.
 It also helps identify the lines that frequently overload in the presence of wind.
 For instance, the line contingency chance constraints on the lines $(107,108)$ and $(108,109)$ in the IEEE RTS-96 were violated after the first iteration of the algorithm \ref{algo:pseudocode} during every run.